-In 2005, in the case, Kelo v.
-City of New London, the U.S. Supreme Court approved the condemnation of urban land to build commercial properties for the purpose of “future economic development.”
-The court found that there was a public purpose even though some of the land would not be open for public use, the land would be leased to private enterprises, and even though there was no guarantee that future economic development would occur.
-A public outcry ensued and 48 states passed statutes or amendments to their state constitutions prohibiting condemnation for such purposes.
-North Carolina is one of two states which have not passed corrective legislation.
-This means your land may not be protected from eminent domain.
-Get legal help today by contacting Henson Fuerst.
+In 2005’s Kelo v.
+City of New London, the U.S. Supreme Court approved condemnation of urban land to build commercial properties for “future economic development.”
+The court found there was public purpose—even though some land would not be open for public use, the land would be leased to private entities, and there was no guarantee of future economic development.
+A public outcry ensued—with 48 states passing laws or constitutional amendments prohibiting such condemnations.
+North Carolina is one of only two states not to pass corrective actions—meaning your land may not be protected from eminent domain.

 10. What is a Design-Build project?

-Because of recent legislative changes, the NCDOT is now subcontracting the entire design, planning, right of way acquisition and construction to outside companies and contractors.
-While traditionally nearly all roadway projects have been managed by the NCDOT, Design-Build is a new process that is greatly changing how roadways are built in the state.
+With recent legislative changes; the North Carolina Department of Transportation (NCDOT) now subcontracts all design, planning, right-of-way acquisition, and construction to outside contractors.
+While nearly all roadway projects have traditionally been managed by the NCDOT, Design-Build greatly changes how roadways are built in the state.
 If your property is affected by a Design-Build project, talk with your lawyer about how this may impact your interests.

-Yes, and no. Eminent domain typically only deals with the taking of real property- which includes land, buildings, permanent structures and improvements, and the access thereto.
-The law typically does not compensate businesses directly for lost profits, revenues or interruptions of operations.
-There are exceptions to this, however, so an experienced eminent domain land condemnation lawyer from Henson Fuerst can analyze your specific situation for a more complete answer.
-In addition to condemnation damages, there may also be relocation benefits that the business is entitled to.
+Yes and no. Eminent domain typically only deals with taking real property—including land, buildings, permanent structures, improvements, and access thereto.
+It typically does not compensate businesses for lost profits, revenues, or interruptions.
+There are exceptions to this, however, including relocation benefits to which the business is entitled.
+An experienced eminent domain land condemnation lawyer from Henson Fuerst can analyze your specific situation for a more complete answer.